 Hi, I’m Becky Downing, Founder & CEO at buzzgroup – which includes buzzmove, buzzsurvey and buzzvault.

-In the last few years we’ve been busy innovating to make moving home easier.
+In the last few years we’ve been busy innovating to make moving home easier with our online removals comparison platform.
 We’ve already brought the convenience of online comparison to the removals industry (buzzmove) and used technology to build digital surveys for our removal companies (buzzsurvey).

 Now we’re using this unique insight into the contents of people’s homes to service our customers with perfectly tailored home insurance products (buzzvault insurance).